 Braille.org: Braille Initiative to promote Braille literacy, the wide availability of high quality Braille materials, and general awareness about the importance of Braille in the lives of the blind.

 Braille Certification Training Program: Learn about courses offered by the NFB Jernigan Institute in literary, mathematics, and music transcribing as well as literary and mathematics proofreading for Library of Congress certification.

-NFB Braille Enrichment for Literacy and Learning (BELL) Program: This is a two-week Braille intensive summer program for low vision students.
-Interested states can learn more about starting their own NFB BELL program from the model led by the NFB Jernigan Institute.
+NFB Braille Enrichment for Literacy and Learning (BELL) Academy: This is a two-week Braille intensive summer academy for low-vision students.
+Interested states can learn more about starting their own NFB BELL academy from the model led by the NFB Jernigan Institute.

 Braille Reading Pals Program: This program is a non-competitive early Braille literacy program for blind infants, toddlers, preschoolers, and older children.
 The goal of this program is to expose the family and the child to Braille and to encourage parents (or other responsible adults) to read aloud to or with their children a minimum of fifteen minutes a day during the program period.